lightszentip/laravel-release-changelog-generator/README.md

 php artisan changelog:release --releasename="My First Release" --type=patch
 ```

-This update the version.yml to the next patch vesion and add in the changelog.json a new release with all current
+This updates the version.yml to the next patch version and add in the changelog.json a new release with all current
 changelog items.

 ### Update CHANGELOG.md file: